 After purchasing the Dillingham Estate in 1969, Hawaii School for Girls, which consisted of nine founding teachers, 210 girls and Head of School, Joseph Pynchon, relocated to the current location.
 Mrs. Anthony joined the school’s board of trustees, where she served many years as Board Chair.
 Under the strong leadership of Mrs. Anthony and Mr. Pynchon, La Pietra flourished.

 Over the years, various enhancements were made to the campus.
 A six classroom building named in honor of Mrs. Cooke was dedicated in January 1977.
 The athletic complex, completed in 1987, was named in honor of Mrs. Anthony in 2008.
 Bachman Science Center was built in 1997.
-In 2011, the school renovated its library to create Hawaii’s first all-digital school library and later in 2014 completed a 16 classroom renovation.
+In 2014, the school completed a 16 classroom renovation.
 The classroom renovation project transformed traditional classrooms into cutting-edge, 21st century learning spaces.